OSHA fines are on the rise, but what about the not-so-hidden costs?

 OSHA citations put a lot on the line, which is why it becomes so vital for employers to prioritize compliance and decisive action – whether on a preventative and consistent basis, or as soon as possible after violations have been alleged.
 If your company has been cited, immediate action can allow proven attorneys to fully explore your options for defense and your ability to mitigate potential fines and penalties.

-Hendershot Cowart P.C. has been counseling and defending businesses in a range of OSHA law matters for years, and is available to speak about your needs and potential plan of action.
+Hendershot Cowart P.C. has been counseling and defending businesses in a range of OSHA matters for more than 30 years, and is available to speak about your needs and potential plan of action.
 Call (713) 489-2028 or contact us online to request a consultation.